Skip to Main Content

 These ideas came from our community of caregivers, but we always want more feedback!
 What other caregiving responsibilities are part of your regular routine?
 If you have any ideas, please share in the comments section below.

 When you’re going through a health journey, you have a lot on your plate.
 CaringBridge replaces the time-consuming task of sharing your health news over and over.
-It’s a no-cost, easy-to-use online health platform for sharing health information with your family and friends.
+It’s a free, easy to use online journal for sharing health information with your family and friends.

 Don’t go through your health journey alone.